dcmwijaya/Bot-Telegram-based-GPS-monitoring-using-UART-communication/README.md

 ![Project](https://img.shields.io/badge/Project-Arduino-light.svg?style=flat&logo=arduino&logoColor=white&color=%23F7DF1E)

 # Arduino-Pro-Micro-based-GPS-Monitoring-for-Personal-Items-with-Telegram-Bot
-This project was created as an effort to increase the security of personal belongings.
-The user can monitor the position of the item at any time through the telegram bot.
-This allows the item to not be easily stolen or lost as long as the installed GPS is still there and functioning.
+This project was created as an effort to increase security on personal belongings.
+The position of the items can be monitored at any time through the telegram bot, so that the items will not be easily stolen.
+If someone loses an item, as long as the GPS is still installed and can function properly, then its position will be tracked immediately.

 <br><br>